blazkv/cybersec-learning-journal/miscellaneous/nist-csf.md

 # NIST Cybersecurity Framework (CSF)

-This writeup summarizes my research and reflections on the NIST Cybersecurity Framework — its structure, core functions, and how it's used to guide cybersecurity programs in practice.
+This writeup summarizes my research and reflections on the NIST CSF.
+I take a look at its structure, core functions, and how it's used to guide cybersecurity programs in practice.

 ---